Azure-Federal-Patterns-and-Practices/AzureVirtualDesktop/docs/features/startVmOnConnect.md

 ### Start VM On Connect

 This optional feature allows your end users to turn on a session host when all the session hosts have been stopped / deallocated.
 This is done automatically when the end user opens the AVD client and attempts to access a resource.
-Start VM On Connect and Scaling Automation compliment each other to ensure session hosts can be turned off when they are not needed but a session host can be made available when needed.
+Start VM On Connect compliments scaling solutions by ensuring the session hosts can be turned off to reduce cost but made available when needed.

 **Reference:** [Start VM On Connect - Microsoft Docs](https://docs.microsoft.com/en-us/azure/virtual-desktop/start-virtual-machine-connect?tabs=azure-portal)

 **Deployed Resources:**

-- Role Definition
 - Role Assignment
 - Host Pool